ConsumerDataStandardsAustralia/standards/slate/source/includes/standards/_pagination.md

 ### Response Fields

-In addition to the data requested a provider MUST provide the following additional information in the response payload:
+In addition to the data requested a holder MUST provide the following additional information in the response payload:

 * <a name="pagination_links"></a>In the links object the following fields are to be provided:
     * **first** - A URI to request the first page.
 Mandatory if this response is not the first page.